SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

 # Getting started with EPM

-This tutorial will provide a brief introduction on how you can use many EPM-specific features.
+This tutorial will provide a brief introduction on how you can use many EPM-specific features, including how you can add a new collector to your EPM setup, filter out irrelevant EPM alarms, use EPM feeds in dashboards and low-code apps, and link EPM entities to views.

 Expected duration: 30 minutes